 Living Stones Facts

-- Firstly, the term Living Stones serves as the common name for a specific genus of plants.
-Additionally, all known members of this unusual genus evolved as native to one certain continent.
+- The highly attention-grabbing term Living Stones serves as the common name for a specific, and truly unique, genus of plants.
+All known members of this unusual genus evolved quite closely grouped.
+In fact, all evolved as native to one certain continent.

-- The first scientific description of a member of this genus occurred in 1811.
-However, the discovery was made entirely accidentally.
-The amazed individual was the botanist William John Burchell.
+- The first scientific description of a member of this genus occurred in the year 1811.
+The groundbreaking scientific discovery occurred entirely accidentally, though.
+The amazed individual making the discovery was the British botanist William John Burchell.

-- Currently, a total of 37 recognized species exist within the bizarre genus.
-But, scientists acknowledge that other, unrecognized species may exist.
-This holds true due to the nature of the region it inhabits.
+- That’s true because scientists acknowledge that other, unrecognized species potentially exist.
+These as yet unrecognized varieties likely exist, they recognize, and await discovery.
+This amazing fact holds true due to the nature of the region it inhabits.

-- While some of the species appear to have stable populations, some do not.
-Therefore, the IUCN currently lists a few of them as Vulnerable.
-Finally, the primary threat these face is that of climate change.
+- Some of the species appear to have stable populations, while some do not.
+The IUCN therefore lists a few of them as Vulnerable.
+The primary threat that the various species known as Living Stones face consists of the growing danger of climate change.

 Living Stones Physical Description